greggman/pixel-perfect.js/README.md

 Scales must be an integer value by definition.
 You can't make something pixel perfect if it's scaled to a fractional value.

-Defined your `pixel-perfect` class as follows
+Define your `pixel-perfect` class as follows

 ```css
 .pixel-perfect {